threadi/external-files-in-media-library/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: @@VersionNumber@@

 Add external files to your media library to use them in your website.
-They will be integrated as if they were locally available.
+They are integrated as if they were available locally.

 == Description ==

-Add one or more files with their URLs under Media > "Add new media file".
-You can use this external files in all places where the media library is used.
+Add one or more files with their URLs under Media > "Add New Media File".
+You can use these external files anywhere the media library is used.

 == Feature ==